humblebeeai/module-python-template/{{cookiecutter.project_slug}}/docs/dev/file-structure.md

 ├── .vscode/                # VSCode specific files
 |   ├── extensions.json         # Recommended extensions for the workspace
 |   └── settings.json           # Common VSCode settings for the workspace (e.g. formatting, linting, etc...)
-├── docs/                   # Documentation of this project
+├── build/                  # Build files and directories (SHOULD NOT BE COMMITTED TO REPOSITORY) ├── dist/                   # Built distributions of this project (SHOULD NOT BE COMMITTED TO REPOSITORY) ├── docs/                   # Documentation of this project
 |   ├── assets/                 # Any assets (images, audios, videos, js, css, html, etc...) used for the documentation
 |   ├── diagrams/               # Diagrams related to this project